As you read this article, you’ll find detailed information on the price of walnut wood per board foot and the factors influencing this lumber cost.

 One of the features of black walnut wood that can’t be overstated is its durability.

-This durable characteristic makes it ideal for all kinds of construction or wood projects.
-It has been found that furniture and items made of black walnut wood have a lifespan of between 150 to 400 years!
+This durable characteristic makes it ideal for construction or wood projects.
+Furniture and items made of black walnut wood have a lifespan of between 150 and 400 years!

 v.
 Intricate Grain Patterns